 - Procedural misconduct, for which an officer may face internal discipline-violations of department policies

 The use of unnecessary force by a police officer may constitute a violation of a suspect’s constitutional rights, may constitute a crime, or may be both.
 Matters are complicated because police departments don’t all follow the same rules regarding the use of force.
 Instead, there tends to be a “use of force continuum,” with different departments instructing officers to use force in different situations.
 Some may recommend the use of force at the first indication of resistance while others may prohibit the use of force in response to passive resistance.
 It’s important to understand, though, that simply because a police department has a policy allowing the use of force in response to passive resistance does not mean that use of force will not constitute a violation of constitutional protections, or of the law.

 CONTACT OUR NEW JERSEY POLICE BRUTALITY LAWYERS

 We offer a free initial consultation to anyone who has any questions about filing a police brutality lawsuit.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.